- Eliminates the upfront cost of buying equipment by leasing and lets you enjoy the benefits of having manageable payments over time instead

 - Cine imaging: To properly assess the health of a heart, observing it while it is beating is Important.
 A single image can tell us a lot about the heart, but a video can tell us more.
 Cine imaging or cine-cardiac motion studies provide this by taking multiple images during the cardiac cycle and stitching them together to create a video.
 Using balanced steady-state free precession (bSSFP), cine sequences are able to obtain high contrast cardiac images for a very detailed look at the heart while it is beating.

 - Late gadolinium enhancement: By injecting a gadolinium-based contrast agent into the patient intravenously, higher contrast between normal and infarcted or dead myocardium can be achieved.
 The rate that the tissue or muscles of the heart accumulate and washout the gadolinium depends on myocardial blood supply, hematocrit, renal function, and what type of disease is present in the tissue.

-- Perfusion: Also known as cardiac MRI perfusion or stress cardiac magnetic resonance perfusion, is an imaging test used to detect coronary artery diseases.
-It consists of using the stress/rest protocol which calls for the patient to be put under some stress and observe them as they come down off of the stress.
-Normally this is done by putting the patient on a bicycle or treadmill however this is not possible in an MRI.
-For perfusion, adenosine is used as the stressor to induce ischaemia, or blood restriction.
+- Perfusion: Also known as cardiac MRI perfusion or stress cardiac magnetic resonance perfusion, perfusion is an imaging test used to detect coronary artery diseases.
+It consists of using the stress/rest protocol which calls for the patient to be put under some stress and observe them as they come down from that stress.
+Normally this is done by putting the patient on a bicycle or treadmill, however, this is not possible in an MRI.
+For perfusion, adenosine is used as the stressor to induce ischemia, or blood restriction.
 The images of the patient are then compared to those of a healthy heart under the same circumstances to determine the health of the patient’s heart.

 Functional MRI (fMRI)